Category

 Prior to 2021, meteorologists used hurricane data from 1981 to 2010 for its 30-year average, which served as a baseline for expected activity during a given hurricane season.
 The previous averages anticipated 12 named storms, six hurricanes, and three major hurricanes during an “average” hurricane season.

-However, since last year, the new average hurricane season has been defined using data from a more recent 30-year period spanning 1991 to 2020.
-This new data anticipates 14 named storms, seven of those named storms becoming hurricanes, and of those seven hurricanes, three become major hurricanes.
+However, since 2021, the new average hurricane season has been defined using data from a more recent 30-year period spanning 1991 to 2020.
+This new data anticipates 14 named storms; seven of those named storms becoming hurricanes; and of those seven hurricanes, three becoming major hurricanes.
 So, you can see the increase in what is considered a “normal” hurricane season.

-We sat down with Jason Moreland, Senior Meteorologist at AlertMedia, to get his thoughts about the upcoming season and find out what he thinks is the best way businesses can prepare before the storms start brewing.
+We sat down with Jason Moreland, Senior Meteorologist at AlertMedia, to get his thoughts on the upcoming season and the best way businesses can prepare before the storms start brewing.

 This early in the season, what can meteorologists determine about expected hurricane paths and landfall?